makeitperfect/CRGNet/README.md

 }
 ```
 ## Notes
-+ The operatoins of QR and SVD make the reasults different from different devices,even if fix the random seed.
++ The operation of QR and SVD makes the results different for different devices, even with a fixed random seed.
 + This code does not yet support GPU acceleration and it is recommended to train the model on CPU.

 ## Acknowledgements